anmol2517/Global-Terrorism-EDA/README.md

 d.
 The university is under no obligation to update the GTD, the codebook, the user interface, or any auxiliary materials.

-INDEMNITY.
+### INDEMNITY
 You hereby agree to defend, indemnify, and hold harmless the University and its employees, agents, directors, and officers from and against any and all claims, proceedings, damages, injuries, liabilities, losses, costs, and expenses (including reasonable attorneys’ fees and litigation expenses) relating to or arising out of Your use of the GTD, the codebook, or any auxiliary materials or Your breach of any term in this EULA.

-TERM AND TERMINATION
+### TERM AND TERMINATION
 a.
 This EULA and your right to access the GTD website and use the data, the codebook, and any auxiliary materials will take effect when you access the GTD.
 b.
 University reserves the right, at any time and without prior notice, to modify, discontinue, or suspend, temporarily or permanently, Your access to the GTD website (or any part thereof) without liability to You.

-MISCELLANEOUS
+### MISCELLANEOUS
 a.
 The University may modify this EULA at any time.
 Could you check the GTD website for modifications?
 b.
 No term of this Agreement can be waived except by the written consent of the party waiving compliance.
 c.
 If any provision of this EULA is determined by a court of competent jurisdiction to be void, invalid, or otherwise unenforceable, such determination shall not affect the remaining provisions of this Agreement.